-If this option is specified with a negative value, the time between adjacent trackpoints will be computed and used for the length of the pause.
+If this option is specified without a value, the time between adjacent trackpoints will be computed and used for the length of the pause.
 That is, if your trackpoints are 5 seconds apart, GPSBabel will pause 5 seconds between trackpoints.